cruncher/sparky/README.md

 <code>destroy</code>: triggered when the node has been unbound from the model
 and removed from the DOM

-Controllers are called with a <code>sparky</code> object as their context.
+Controllers are called with the <code>sparky</code> object as their <code>this</code> value.
 It's common to listen to lifecycle events inside a controller:

     function myCtrl(node, model) {
         var scope = { day: 'unknown'; };